comby-tools/comby.dev/website/blog/2021-04-25-whatever-you-want-syntax.md

 Below is the JSON definition for this metasyntax.
 Entries correspond to the matching behavior described in the [reference](https://comby.dev/docs/syntax-reference).
-No need to dwell on this format--have a look at the detailed page for [defining your own metasyntax]() if you want particulars, but this blog post is really just about enjoying the show.
+No need to dwell on this format--this blog post is really just about enjoying the show.
+Have a look at the detailed page for [defining your own metasyntax]() if you want particulars after reading.

 <details>
   <summary><strong>Expand for JSON definition</strong></summary>